jostylr/math-numbers/numbers.md

 ### number conversion

-What if we just use a raw number?
+What if we just use a raw number as string?
 Happens frequently so far.
 If left side, then we need to wrap it.
 But if right, not so much.
 So we just need to deal here with the right one.
 We convert it using the make function.
 Thought I forgot about that, didn't you?

     function (op) {
         return function (r) {
             var result;
-            var right = this.make(r);
+            var right = this.make(Num(r));     // this.make(r);
             result = this[op](right);
             return result;
         };